Eviepayne/digitalcriminal-install/readme.md

 Run the script
 </h1>

-In order to run the script put the script where you want the onlyfans folder to be, hold shift and right click the folder and click `open powershell window here`, then run this:
+In order to run the script put the script where you want the onlyfans folder to be, hold shift and right click DCinstall.ps1 and click `run with powershell`

-`Get-Content ./DCinstall.ps1 | PowerShell.exe -noprofile -`

 Follow the scripts instructions as they come along.
 You'll be told eventually that the main script will be run.
 Once that happens, follow the below guide.